USS Hyman G. Rickover (SSN-795)

+Construction

+In October 2024, the Navy reported that welders at the Newport News Shipyard purposely circumvented proper procedures, resulting in substandard welds on the ship.
+However, the Navy also said the faulty welds did not impact the safety of the vessel.

 Ship's name

-The first USS Hyman G. Rickover (SSN-709) was a Los Angeles-class submarine, and the only submarine of her class not to be named after a United States city or town, while this submarine will be the second of her class not to be named after a U.S. state (the first being USS John Warner).
+The first USS Hyman G. Rickover (SSN-709) was a Los Angeles-class submarine, and the only submarine of her class not to be named after an American city or town, while this submarine is the second of her class not to be named after a U.S. state (the first being USS John Warner).